Program Services Include:

 Domestic Violence: MidPenn attorneys provide legal assistance to survivors of domestic violence and sexual assault/intimidation.
 All survivors seeking relief under the PFA/PSVI Acts consult with a staff attorney who advises and explains legal options and their various ramifications as well as the need for safety planning.
 We provide representation in the Court of Common Pleas in order to obtain a Protection from Abuse Order or a Protection from Sexual Assault/Intimidation Order.

 Employment Law Project: MidPenn's Employment Law Project assist individuals in overcoming barriers to employment, obtaining unemployment compensation, preserving their existing jobs, and clearing up criminal records through expungements, sealing records and pardons so that they can gain employment.

 Public Benefits Projects: MidPenn assists low-income individuals in matters involving public benefit programs so that they can provide for themselves and their families.
-MidPenn provides representation in cases involving Unemployment Compensation, Medical Assistance, the Supplemental Nutritional Assistance Program (Food Stamps), Low Income Heating and Energy Assistance Program (LIHEAP) and Women Infants and Children (WIC).
+MidPenn provides free representation in cases involving Unemployment Compensation, Medical Assistance, the Supplemental Nutritional Assistance Program (Food Stamps), Low Income Heating and Energy Assistance Program (LIHEAP) and Women Infants and Children (WIC).